yct37785/One-For-All/README.md

 ```

 ### app.config.js
-Update the Expo configuration to reflect your new app:
+Update the Expo configuration to reflect your new app (note casing):
 ```
 expo: {
   name: "MyNewApp",